SandipSeal/AWS_BigData/AWS_BigData_Notes.md

  AWS Lambda and Kinesis Firhose remove the need to using Kinesis Connector Libraries
  21. Kinesis Enhanced Fan-out is a game changing feature introduced in Aug-2018.
 Each enhanced fan-out consumer can read upto 2 MB/sec per shard.
 In this mode, kinesis pushes the data to consumers over HTTPS.
  22. Kinesis support shard splitting and shard merging.
 Kinesis auto-scaling is not a native feature.
 We can implement auto-scaling using AWS lambda.

+ Kinesis Firehose:

+ 1. Kinesis Firehose is a fully managed near real-time data streaming service.
+The minimum data latency for Kinesis Firehose is 60 sec.
+ 2. KFS supports data ingestion into - s3, RedShift, ElasticSearch and Splunk.
+Lambda function can be invoked to transform the data out from KFS before sending the same to the target.
+ 3. Firehose supports compression of data when the target is s3 (GZIP, ZIP, SNAPPY)
+ 4. Firehose buffers the data before sending it to the target.
+The buffer is flushed based on the buffer size and timing rule.
+For Lambda, the maximum buffer size can be 3 MB.